BattlesnakeOfficial/docs/docs/api/index.md

 ### Content-Type

 Requests sent to your Battlesnake will contain [JSON-encoded](https://www.json.org/) request bodies.
-Your server is resonsible for receiving and parsing this data correctly (although most modern web frameworks come with easy ways to handle this type of request).
+Your server is responsible for receiving and parsing this data correctly (although most modern web frameworks come with easy ways to handle this type of request).

 ## Responses